SlinkX/iStore/README.md

 ## 运行项目

 ```
-cd vue-store
+cd Imitate-xiaomiStore
   npm install

-3. Compiles and hot-reloads for development
+Compiles and hot-reloads for development

   npm run serve

-4. Compiles and minifies for production
+Compiles and minifies for production

   npm run build
 ```